rnapier/virtual-conf-howto/index.md

 on the large screen.
 Cmd-Opt-P will start presenting.
 If the windows are on the wrong screen, press X to switch them.

 Your camera should be on the screen with your notes.
-If you use speaker notes, I suggest reorganizing the presenter window to puth the notes at the top.
+If you use speaker notes, I suggest reorganizing the presenter window to put the notes at the top.
 Here's my layout.

 ![Presenter screen layout example](https://github.com/rnapier/virtual-conf-howto/raw/master/Presenter%20Screen%20Layout.png)